A Unified and Controllable Framework for Layered Image Generation with Visual Effects

 \subsection{Layer Dataset}

 Previous studies~\cite{zhang2023text2layer,tudosiu2024mulan,kang2025layeringdiff, huang2025psdiffusion} have introduced several layer-related datasets.
-MULAN~\cite{tudosiu2024mulan}, a prominent multi-layer dataset, provides object-level decompositions but does not include explicit visual effects as part of the foreground layers.
+MULAN~\cite{tudosiu2024mulan}, a prominent multi-layer dataset, provides object-level decompositions but does not include explicit visual effects as part of the FG layers.
 Text2Layer~\cite{zhang2023text2layer} generates a two-layer decomposition, but the dataset is not public and does not incorporate visual effects.
-PSDiffusion~\cite{huang2025psdiffusion} propose an internal multi-layer dataset, consisting of 30K samples.
+PSDiffusion~\cite{huang2025psdiffusion} proposes an internal multi-layer dataset, consisting of 30K samples.
 Except for MULAN, most datasets remain private and none explicitly account for visual effects.
-To bridge this data gap, we introduce \dataset{}, a new dataset built upon an advanced decomposition model that jointly generates background and foreground layers while faithfully preserving complex visual effects in the foreground’s alpha channel.
+To bridge this data gap, we introduce \dataset{}, a new dataset built upon an advanced decomposition model that jointly generates BG and FG layers while faithfully preserving complex visual effects in the FG's alpha channel.
 In addition, we manually annotate a high-quality layer benchmark.
 All training and testing data are fully released to encourage transparency and foster further research in this area.